LiberTEM/LiberTEM/docs/source/usage.rst

 the left, the scanning dimensions on the right, assuming a 4D-STEM dataset.
 For the general case, we also call the detector dimensions the *signal dimensions*, and the scanning dimensions the *navigation dimensions*.
+See also :ref:`concepts` for more information on axes and coordinate system.

 Directly after
 adding the analysis, LiberTEM starts calculating an average of all the detector